gwdetchar/gwdetchar/docs/nagios/index.rst

 On the command-line
 ===================

-If needed, Nagios status files can also be made from the command-line:
+If needed, Nagios status files can also be generated from the command-line:

 .. command-output:: python -m gwdetchar.nagios --help